 Each bottle of white powder blend for reconstitution to a white tutti-frutti-flavoured suspension, contains oseltamivir 390 mg as oseltamivir phosphate, which when reconstituted contains 6 mg/mL oseltamivir.
 Net contents after reconstitution: 75 mL.
 Nonmedicinal ingredients: monosodium citrate, saccharin sodium, sodium benzoate, sorbitol, titanium dioxide, tutti-frutti flavouring, and xanthan gum.

-The recommended adult (13 years of age and above) dose of oseltamivir for treatment of influenza is 75 mg, taken twice a day and starting within 2 days of the onset of flu symptoms and continuing for 5 days.
+The recommended adult (13 years of age and above) dose of oseltamivir for treatment of influenza is 75 mg, taken twice a day starting within 2 days of the onset of flu symptoms and continuing for 5 days.
 It can be taken with or without food.
 If stomach upset occurs, take it with food.

-For children (1 to 12 years) the dosage is based on body weight of the child.
+For children (1 to 12 years) the dosage is based on the body weight of the child.
 The appropriate dose is taken twice a day.

 To prevent influenza, oseltamivir should be started within 2 days of close contact with an infected person, after symptoms start appearing.
 The usual dose of oseltamivir for the prevention of influenza in adults is 75 mg, taken once a day for 10 days.
 The dosage for children is based on body weight, taken once a day.
 Children and seniors should take oseltamivir for at least 10 days, though they may often continue therapy for up to 14 days.